ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/contribution_guide.md

 # Contribution Guide
----

 ## Creating a Fork
-1) If you don't have one already, you first need to create a [Github account](https://github.com/signup)
+1) If you don't have one already, you first need to create a [Github account](https://github.com/signup).
 2) Go to the [main repo](https://github.com/kingdom-of-ds-hacking/kingdom-of-ds-hacking.github.io) and click the Fork button in the top right.
 Check out [Github's official article](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) for more details.

 ## Creating a new Markdown File
 1) Open [guide.md](https://github.com/kingdom-of-ds-hacking/kingdom-of-ds-hacking.github.io/blob/main/templates/guides/guides.md) if you're making a guide, or [resources.md](https://github.com/kingdom-of-ds-hacking/kingdom-of-ds-hacking.github.io/blob/main/templates/resources/resources.md) if you're making a resource, click the *Code* button and copy its contents.
 2) In your repo, go to the appropriate folder:
-   * If it's for either a gen 4 or 5 game(s), go to either `src/gen4/guides`/`src/gen5/guides` (or `src/gen4/resources`/`src/gen5/resources` for resources) and from there choose the right subfolder
+   * If your addition is for a specific generation (or one of its ), go to either `src/gen4/guides`/`src/gen5/guides` (or `src/gen4/resources`/`src/gen5/resources` for resources) and from there choose the right subfolder
    * If it applies to all games, go to `src/universal/guides` (or `src/universal/resources`)
 3) Once you're in the correct folder, click the *Add File*>*Create New File*.
 You have to name it appropriately:
    * First part of the filename should be the games it applies (unless it's for every game in the generation): for example if it's only for Platinum and HGSS games, it should start with `pt_hgss`